jeffmm/cmake_tutorial/v5-documentation/README.md

 endif()
 ```

-The only thing left to do is add the documentation itself using the Doxygen syntax.
+Now we need to write the documentation itself using the Doxygen syntax.
 In my example, I document the `TakeTwo` class and its method functions like so

 ```cpp
 /// Take two floating point numbers and perform some simple arithmetic.